getpelican/pelican/CONTRIBUTING.rst

    you read the docs for the Pelican version you are using.
 2. Use a search engine (e.g., DuckDuckGo, Google) to search for a solution to your problem.
-Someone may have already found a solution, perhaps in the form of a plugin_ or a specific combination of settings.
+Someone may have already found a solution, perhaps in the form of a ':pelican-doc:`plugins` or a specific combination of settings.

 3. Try reproducing the issue in a clean environment, ensuring you are using: